 Can Dementia be treated?
-There is no such thing as a specific cure for Dementia as to today, yet scientific research is making constant progress towards improving treatments available and hopefully one day finding a cure or preventive therapy.
+At present, there is no such thing as a specific cure for Dementia.
+However, scientific research is making constant progress towards improving available treatments and hopefully one day finding a cure or preventive therapy.

-If diagnosed early, sufferers of Dementia can get the appropriate care to help support them, making it as easy as possible to live with this illness.
+If diagnosed early, sufferers of Dementia can get an appropriate dementia care plan, making it as easy as possible to live with this illness.

-As forms of Dementia vary depending on individuals, and the ways in which it affects sufferers being different for every single case as well, every treatment should be designed and delivered on an individual basis according to personal symptoms, needs and requirements, which is our main priority here at Sova Healthcare.
+As forms and symptoms of Dementia vary depending on individuals, every treatment should be designed and delivered on an individual basis and in line with personal symptoms, needs and requirements.

 Caring for someone with Dementia

-As with our Alzheimer's care services, we provide clients with day to day support, based on their own personal and individual needs and preferences, to ensure we provide the best care possible to every single one of our clients.
-Your home caring needs, preferences, and choices will be discussed during our home care assessment process, and your or your loved one’s home care support plan will be build and decided upon together, making sure you feel comfortable with it, and are happy about the frequency of our visits and the amount of support and assistance you shall receive.
+As with our Alzheimer's care services, we provide clients with daily dementia care support, based on their own personal requirements.
+Your home caring needs, preferences, and choices will be discussed during our home care assessment process, and your home care support plan will be built and decided upon together.
+Our aim is to make sure you feel comfortable and are happy about the frequency of our visits and the amount of support and assistance you shall receive.

-Whether you or your loved one is experiencing an early stage of dementia or later symptoms, Sova Healthcare’s highly trained and compassionate carers will help you manage your illness and deal with the various ways in which it is affecting your everyday life and habits.
-What makes Sova Healthcare stand out from other domiciliary care service providers is that our carers will build a relationship with you, trying to understand you or your loved one to provide better care.
+Whether you are experiencing an early stage of dementia or later symptoms, Sova Healthcare’s highly trained and compassionate carers will help you manage your illness and deal with the various ways in which your life was affected.
+What makes Sova Healthcare stand out from other domiciliary care service providers is that our carers will build a relationship with you, based on mutual understanding and high-quality care.

-Looking and caring after someone with Dementia also entails making sure their physical health and diet are carefully looked after.
-A healthy, and nutritious diet combined with regular exercise such as walking will not only also help preserve physical independence, but also participate towards fighting depression and improving life quality and expectancy.
+Looking after and caring for a person with Dementia also entails making sure their physical health and diet are carefully managed.
+A healthy and nutritious diet combined with regular exercise such as walking, will help preserve physical independence.
+At the same time, it will participate towards fighting depression and improving life quality and expectancy.

 Over the years, research have proven and strongly suggested that the following activities can help stimulate brain functions and comfort people affected by Dementia: